lukeestanton/MyFinances/README.md

 - **Categorization errors** – If `OPENAI_API_KEY` is not set or the Azure OpenAI call fails, new expenses are still saved but default to the `Other` category.
 Check the server console for error messages.
 - **Database locked or corrupted** – Stop the app and delete `expenses.db` to recreate a clean database.

-## License

-This project does not currently declare a license.
-Add one before distributing the application.